fgiorgetti/vanform/example/README.md

 ## Set the Vault credentials

-Set the VAULT_ADDR and VAULT_TOKEN environment variables, based on the values returned when you started vault.
+In the terminal where you're going to run all the commands from this example, set the VAULT_ADDR and VAULT_TOKEN environment variables, based on the values returned when you started vault (another terminal).
 Example:

 ```bash
 export VAULT_ADDR='http://127.0.0.1:8200'